thedude0606/manusoptions/PROGRESS.md

 ## Next Steps

-- Validate the changes to ensure the technical indicators tab correctly displays and exports full historical data.
+- Complete the integration of candlestick patterns with the technical indicators chart.
+- Validate the candlestick pattern detection functionality with real market data.
-- Consider implementing additional technical indicators or enhancing existing ones if needed.
+- Consider implementing visualization components for candlestick patterns.
-- Explore opportunities for performance optimization in the technical analysis calculations.
+- Explore opportunities for performance optimization in the candlestick pattern detection.
-- Consider adding visualization components for technical indicators.
+- Consider enhancing the candlestick pattern detection with machine learning approaches for pattern recognition.